 WP2 - Machine learning models for weather nowcasting

-The second work package consists of defining a theoretical model for nowcasting along with (2) Develop specially tailored scalable ML models for accurate nowcasting.
+The second work package consisted of defining a theoretical model for nowcasting along with (2) Develop specially tailored scalable ML models for accurate nowcasting.
 (3) Scientifically validate developed ML models using experimental results analysis and interpretation, as well as comparison to related work.

 WP3 - Software development, testing and integration